Reference

 The ICP system has been used for the past decade to fund infrastructure for new communities in Melbourne’s growth areas, and has been adapted for train and tram zone activity centres following close consultation with councils and the development industry.

-The new funding model will come into effect for the pilot 10 activity centres from 1 January 2027, and for the 48 Stage 1 and Stage 2 train and tram zone activity centres from July 2027.
+The new funding model is planned to come into effect for the pilot 10 activity centres from 1 January 2027, and for the 48 Stage 1 and Stage 2 train and tram zone activity centres from July 2027.

 The timing allows time for the development industry to prepare for the change, and to minimise impacts on the property market.

-Throughout 2025 and 2026, we’ll consult on the below 48 train and train and tram zone activity centres.
-These are separated into two Stages (1 and 2).
-Each group is arranged into ‘clusters’ according to geographic location.
+Throughout 2025 and early 2026, we consulted with local residents on the below 48 train and train and tram zone activity centres, which were grouped into Stages 1 and 2:

 Stage 1